Quantification of barrier effects of transport infrastructure

 Transport infrastructure such as motorways and railways create highly effective connections on an urban, regional and national scale.
 At the same time, these infrastructures can also create barriers in local mobility systems.
 These barriers can have a series of negative consequences on e.g. social contacts within neighbourhoods and between neighbourhoods, access to facilities and to workplaces, on health and on possibilities for urban expansion.

 Decisions concerning investment in infrastructure projects are usually based on extensive Impact Assessments.
 For many of the impacts, for example noise and pollution, quantitative and objective ways of measuring have been developed.
 However, assessments of barrier effects are usually based on qualitative and subjective estimations in the form of a few well-chosen words.
 This limits the possibility to include barrier effects in the overall evaluation of impacts and creates a risk that these important negative consequences of investments in transport infrastructure are undervalued or disregarded.

 This research project aims to develop a GIS-based method for the quantification of barrier effects of transportation infrastructure.
 The objective is that the method should be able to be used in planning and evaluation of infrastructure projects.

 This page is only available in english

-Professor Urban Design and Planning, Architecture and Civil Engineering, Urban Design and Planning, Spatial Morphology Research Group
+Professor Urban Design and Planning, Vice Head of Department Research, Architecture and Civil Engineering, Urban Design and Planning, Spatial Morphology Research Group

 Lars Marcus is an architect and professor in Urban Design and leads the research group Spatial Morphology Group (SMoG).
 His research concerns how spatial form, as defined by architecture and urban...